geky/equeue/README.md

 ```

 The equeue library can be used as a normal event loop, or it can be
 backgrounded on a single hardware timer or even another event loop.
+It
-The equeue library is both thread and irq safe, and provides functions
+is both thread and irq safe, and provides functions for easily composing
-for easily composing multiple queues.
+multiple queues.

 The equeue library can act as a drop-in scheduler, provide synchronization
 between multiple threads, or just act as a mechanism for moving events